bglusman/debt_ceiling/README.md

 * Modifying or replacing default calculation on a per file basis
 * Reporting the single greatest source of debt based on your definitions
 * Reporting total debt for the git repo based on your definitions
-* Adding cost for TODOs or deprecated references you specify (see .debt_ceiling.example)
+* Adding cost for TODOs or deprecated references you specify (see [.debt_ceiling.rb.example](https://github.com/bglusman/debt_ceiling/blob/master/examples/.debt_ceiling.rb.example))
 * Running from a test suite to fail if debt ceiling is exceeded
 * Running from a test suite to fail if debt deadline is missed (currently only supports a single deadline, could add support for multiple targets if there's interest)